TechnicalInterviewPrep/twitterClone/README.md

     * Fetch who has favorited a tweet

 #### Bottlenecks
-Our application service layer is very light weight since we don't need to do any type of computationally expensive processing.
+Our application service layer is very light weight since we don't need to do any processing.
 It's essentially just a wrapper for our database queries.

 Our bottlenecks are going to occuring in the database layer.